We

 control of the car and wraps it around a tree.

-The rescue team arrives, and for a minute,
+And when the rescue team arrives, for a

 believe him to be dead, but Kovack walks